plmrry/ivs-3dui/README.md

 The server will start, with a default port of **9877**.
 For now, this is hard-coded into the server script.

+Go to `localhost:9877` to run the main application script.
+Right now it's nothing, really.

 ## Development

-Everything in the `development` is served statically.
 Point your browser at `localhost:9877/development/` to see a listing of development files and directories.